Posted in: Comics, Vintage Paper | Tagged: massachusetts gazette, samuel hall, the issue

 The Issue is a regular column about vintage comics and other vintage periodicals from throughout world history.
 The idea behind The Issue is simple: for each post, I'll choose something from my collection and talk about what's going on in it, and discuss the publishers and creators behind it.
 And essentially, I'm just going to end up stepping through comics history one issue at a time.
 There is only one rule in The Issue: No recent stuff.
 Everything will be from before 1940, and most of it will be from before 1920.

-To my knowledge, Massachusetts Gazette editor Samuel Hall's eloquent defense of freedom of the press in 1786 has never before been published.
+To my knowledge, Massachusetts Gazette editor Samuel Hall's eloquent defense of freedom of the press in 1786 has not been republished since that day, before now.
 His words here seem to have been lost to history, and I haven't run across any reference to this text anywhere at all.
 I think that's worth fixing.
-Hall himself was the first printer who operated in Salem.
+Hall himself was the first printer to operate in Salem.
 He is remembered as a patriot and a man of diligence and principle.
 This three-part deep dive on Hall is worth your time.

 Samuel Hall takes the concept behind that line and runs with it, publicly and forcefully.
 Shays' Rebellion helped shape the many debates about the framework of the federal government heading into the Constitutional Convention in 1787.